 Decisions such as Netword may be difficult to understand, but decisions going the other way offer no help in developing any principle underlying these decisions.
 One of the more notable decisions refusing to import limitations from a single embodiment is Teleflex, Inc. v.
 Ficosa North America Corp.,57 where the claimed invention was directed to a shift cable that connects a shift knob with an automatic transmission on a vehicle.
 A claim limitation, reciting a clip for mechanically interlocking several of the components, (Fig. 6) was construed by the district court as requiring a structure identical to that shown in the single disclosed embodiment.
 The court provided an extended discussion of the law of claim construction and then overturned the district court’s construction, explaining,

 The specification describes only one embodiment of the claimed “clip” but in the circumstances of this case the record is devoid of “clear statements of scope” limiting the term appearing in claim 1 to having [the structure disclosed in the ------------------------------------------------------------------------------------------------------------- Page 29 (Rel.
-C2013) embodiment].
+C2013) embodiment the embodiment].
 Absent such clear statements of scope, we are constrained to follow the language of the claims, rather than that of the written description.58

 graphics\pub04634\vol001\ch0001\ch1-6_001.r001.tiff